JScoder4005/JScoder4005/README.md

 - 🔭 I’m currently working on **Creating Google drive clone using NextJs and appwrite as a backend and tailwind as css framework.**

-- 🌱 I’m currently learning **AWS, DevOps , terraform, kubernetes, nextjs**
+- 🌱 I’m currently learning **AWS, DevOps , terraform, kubernetes, nextjs, react native**

 - 💬 Ask me about **MERN stack**